dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmDeleteMWLDelay)"
     "
-    .. _dcmSCPStatusChangeEventOnRestartDelay:

-    :ref:`SCP Status Change Event on restart Delay <dcmSCPStatusChangeEventOnRestartDelay>`",integer,"Delay in ms to send SCP State Change Events to subscribed UPS Event SCUs and UPS Web Clients on (re-)start of the archive; no delay if absent.

-    (dcmSCPStatusChangeEventOnRestartDelay)"
-    "
     .. _dcmDeleteUPSPollingInterval:

     :ref:`Delete UPS Polling Interval <dcmDeleteUPSPollingInterval>`",string,"Polling Interval for deleting Unified Procedure Steps (UPS) in ISO-8601 duration format PnDTnHnMnS.
 If absent, Unified Procedure Steps will not get deleted.